 The VR Zone included: films of the space station, Labster, biology focused films, a couple of films from one of the participants of Hackathon 2015 and the 48 hour films.
 Hartman and his colleagues wanted to make VR accessible to the public so they could get a first taste and, also for kids, though they were not the main focus.

-Overall, Hartman was very pleased with the VR, and in the future, he is planning along with Technical Director – Matt Ryan, Head of Production – Emma Ward, and Head of Film Programming – Paul Laycock, to include not just VR, but also immersive projects, to have the VR Zone where VR is experienced in the headsets individually and to bring back the 360° dome for collective immersion.
+Enchanted by VR, Hartman is planning along with Technical Director – Matt Ryan, Head of Production – Emma Ward, and Head of Film Programming – Paul Laycock, to include not just VR in the future, but also immersive projects, to have the VR Zone where VR is experienced in the headsets individually and to bring back the 360° dome for collective immersion.

 “One thing that we are considering is projecting the 48 hour films on a dome so that attendees do not need to change their point of view, they can just look around.
 We shall continue incorporating creative events throughout the year to bring even more innovative minds to the Festival,” concluded Hartman.